-- We Can Rule Together: Einon offers Kara to be his queen.
+- We Can Rule Together: Einon offers to make Kara his queen.
 Because she has no interest in marrying or bedding with her father's murderer, she refuses.

 - You Killed My Father: Einon slaughters Kara's father right in front of her, inciting her endless hatred.